 - If you find multiple sick or dead birds, or a sick or dead duck, goose, swan, or shorebird, call 866-968-2600 to report it.
-More information on when to report dead birds.

 - To dispose of a dead bird, pick up the bird with an inverted bag or disposable glove, place the bird in another bag, and dispose of it in the trash.
 Trash receptacles should be secured so that children, pets and wild animals do not have access to them.

 Eating properly handled and cooked wild game birds is safe.
 As with any cooked meat, take these steps to ensure your wild bird is handled and cooked properly:

 - Wash hands with warm water and soap for at least 20 seconds before and after handling food;